esm-tools/pymor_workshop/exercises/file_timespan.md

 1. In terminal, change into `./file_timespan/` directory
 2. Edit `file-timespan-example.yaml` file as necessary.
-3. Submit the job to slurm schedular. `sbatch pymorize.slurm`
+3. Submit the job to slurm schedular. `sbatch pymor.slurm`